chghealthcare/chg-helm-charts-tool/README.md

   port: 8232
   target: 8080

-# The health variables are currently used in the test-connection yaml to help
-# determine whether your service is up and running.
+# The health settings are used to determine whether your service is up and running.
 health:
+  liveness:
+    path: '/liveness'
+    initialDelaySeconds: 20
+    periodSeconds: 20
+  readiness:
-  path: '/health'
+    path: '/readiness'
+    initialDelaySeconds: 30
+    periodSeconds: 20

 # [REQUIRED]
 # Each deployment gets its own gateway that maps through the virtual service